 We provide a wide range of extra-curricular activities which develop English skills, engagement and enhance the ability of our pupils outside of the National Curriculum.
 The activities consist of a writing club which focuses on improving the creative skills of pupils; a debate club which develops individual persuasive skills and the pupil’s ability to structure a coherent argument for debate; and a games club which develops pupils’ oracy and team work through a growing range of board/role playing games.

 We are a regular participant school in the Lancashire Book of the Year reading competition, attending the moderation meetings to share our views of the short listed novels and taking an active role in the final selection process of the winning novel.
+This year we have been selected as one of the main partner schools with responsibility for reading the entire selection of novels and actively joining the debate which results in the selection of the ultimate winner.

 Our extended learning day provision allows pupils to develop their confidence in a variety of ways linked to the skills developed within English.
 In collaboration with the Computing department we give Year 8 pupils the enjoyable experience of creating their own Fighting Fantasy style game book.
 Pupils take the time to explore this nostalgic sub-genre of literature and write detailed descriptions of the rooms, traps, monsters and the hero who undertakes the adventure in the style of the 1980’s Ian Livingstone novels.
 In Year 11, pupils experience revision days to enhance their existing subject knowledge and to support their Literature revision around the drama texts ‘Macbeth’ and ‘An Inspector Calls’, focusing on the characters, plot and themes.
+They will also enjoy a day focused on the key elements of the ‘Language paper Two – Writers Viewpoints and Perspectives’, studying the approaches to the reading element and how to respond to the various questions in the exam.